 Many of the effective treatments for male pattern baldness work by blocking the conversion of dihydrotestosterone (DHT) from testosterone in the scalp.
 For those who don’t know, DHT is strongly linked to hair loss and is believed to be the primary reason why the majority of men experience androgenic alopecia (male pattern baldness) at some point in their lives.

-When it comes to treating hair loss, there are a number of products on the market that work by disrupting DHT.
-You can find treatment in the form of supplements like biotin, DHT-blocking shampoos containing ketoconazole or pyrithione zinc, and pharmaceutical medications that act as 5α-reductase inhibitors.
-Of these medications, finasteride (Propecia) is by far the most popular.
-In fact, it’s the only one that’s been approved by the FDA to treat male pattern baldness, which is why a number of men have been able to benefit from its ability to combat hair loss.
+When it comes to treating hair loss, there are a number of products on the market that are thought to work by disrupting DHT.
+You can find treatment in the form of supplements like biotin, DHT-blocking shampoos containing ketoconazole or pyrithione zinc and pharmaceutical medications that act as 5α-reductase inhibitors (aka 5-ARIs).

-Perhaps you’ve heard of another popular inhibitor called dutasteride.
-It’s a type of DHT-blocking medication that works similar to finasteride, and while it has been used in some Asian countries to combat male pattern baldness, it hasn’t been approved by the FDA for hair loss in the US.
-This begs the question of whether dutasteride is as effective as finasteride or not.
+Perhaps you’ve heard of another 5-ARI called dutasteride.
+It’s a type of DHT-blocking medication that works similarly to finasteride, and while it has been approved in some Asian countries to combat male pattern baldness, it hasn’t been approved by the FDA for hair loss in the US.
+It has only been approved as a treatment for benign prostatic hyperplasia (more commonly known as BPH)

-Dutasteride has proven itself as being effective at treating male pattern baldness.
-In one study, researchers tested the effects of finasteride and dutasteride on 917 men between the ages of 20 and 50 who were at various different stages of male pattern baldness.
+Dutasteride has proven itself an effective treatment for male pattern baldness.
+In one study, researchers tested the effects of finasteride vs. dutasteride on 917 men between the ages of 20 and 50 who were at various stages of male pattern baldness.

 Most of the research around dutasteride has verified that it is an effective way to treat male pattern baldness.

 If you’d like to learn more about how finasteride can help in the fight against male pattern baldness, talk with your primary physician or dermatologist.
 They can help you determine whether a 1mg dose of finasteride is right for you.